stevewebmarket/nightingale-mapping/nmb3/nmb3_packaging/funding_package.md

 ### 1.1  What has been validated (verbatim from O042 element (c))

-The locked claims, exactly as written by Steve in the O042 funding-scope-decision string:

-> - Metric runs end-to-end
+We have built and validated a system that measures structure in sound.

+Specifically, the current system demonstrates that:

+– the metric runs end-to-end on real audio inputs
-> - Reproduces exactly on clean CI
+– the results reproduce exactly on clean CI (no environment dependence)
-> - Responds to timing changes (real signal)
+– the metric responds to timing variation in a consistent, measurable way
-> - Has a clear failure boundary (M6.5)
+– the system has a clear, repeatable failure boundary (M6.5)
-> - M5.6, M6.4, M6.5 results are reproducible and SHA-pinned
+– the core results (M5.6, M6.4, M6.5) are reproducible and SHA-pinned

-These five claims, and only these five claims, are used as the "validated existing evidence" envelope for the ask.
-See §4 for appendix pointers proving each claim; see §6 for the explicit non-claim register.
+These five statements, defined in the O042 funding-scope decision, are the full set of claims made in this document.

+The key result is not just that the system works, but that it behaves predictably: we can measure where it succeeds, and we can measure where it breaks.

+The M6.5 boundary is therefore not incidental — it defines the current limit of the system and is the primary motivation for the continuation work described below.

 ### 1.2  The M6.5 boundary (per O042 element (e))